Connie Powney

-Connie Powney (born 22 May 1983) is an English actress.

-Personal life

-Powney has a twin sister, Cassie, who is her younger twin by two minutes.
+Connie Powney (born May 1983) is a British actress.
+She is best known for playing the role of Sophie Burton in the Channel 4 television series Hollyoaks.
+She has a twin sister, Cassie, who also appeared on the programme.

 Career

-She played the role of Sophie Burton in the soap opera Hollyoaks, alongside Cassie (who played Mel Burton).
+Powney played the role of Sophie Burton in the soap opera Hollyoaks, alongside her sister Cassie (who played Mel Burton).

-She has been interested in acting since childhood and did a lot of twin roles with Cassie, including a twin role in the 2003 film What a Girl Wants which also starred the teen Hollywood star Amanda Bynes.
+As an actor, Connie appeared in several twin roles with Cassie, including a twin role in the 2003 film What a Girl Wants which also starred Amanda Bynes.

 She was nominated for the Best Actress Award at the 2006 British Soap Awards but lost out to Lacey Turner.